sonocotta/esp32-audio-dock/README.md

 #### Ethernet configuration

-If you have optional ethernet on the board, please put this config in the NVS settings
+If you have optional Ethernet on the board, please put this config in the NVS settings

 ##### ESP32